 We also partnered with the Michigan Public Service Commission to ensure all our customers understand why this change is necessary and how this will benefit the state of Michigan for years to come.

-When Will it Begin?
+When Did it Begin?

 Save Even More With These Programs and Tips

 The actual rates during summer months (June 1 through September 30) will be $0.149656/kWh on weekdays from 2 to 7p.m. and $0.100649/kWh for all other times of the day and on weekends.
 During non-summer months, there will be a flat rate of $0.100496/kWh.

 As temperatures rise in the summer, so does the demand on the electric grid.
 With increased demand comes an increase in cost.
 That’s why on weekdays from 2 pm to 7 pm, June to September, electric rates will be higher – and we encourage you to take advantage of lower-cost energy available at other times of day (“off-peak”).